What could be better than a three course dinner and whisky pairing on a rainy night? Not much!

-Bains is the perfect entry level whisky for anybody wanting to start drinking the liquid of the gods.
+Bains is the perfect entry-level whisky for anybody wanting to start drinking the liquid of the gods.

-The main course consisted of a rump/sirloin steak, grilled to perfection which came blue cheese sauce and a side.
+The main course consisted of a rump/sirloin steak, grilled to perfection which came blue cheese sauce and side meal.
 I had the sweet potato mash as my side and my husband had the skinny fries.
 I have never in my 30 years alive tasted a more perfectly cooked steak and I don’t know what spices they put in the sweet potato mash but I cleaned every morsel on my plate.

 Paired with the meal we had the 5 year Three Ships Whisky.
-In 2012 it won the world’s best blended whisky.
+In 2012 it won the world’s best-blended whisky.
 If that is not perfection, I don’t know what is.
 It is beautifully balanced with a blend of the finest malt and grain whiskies.
 Distilled in both pot and column still and left to mature for a minimum of 5 years.
 It has a full peaty character and smooth finish.
 The peaty character is combined with fruit and ends with a warm spice when taking a sip.

 adjective, peat·i·er, peat·i·est.